SciKit-Surgery/scikit-surgeryvtk/README.rst

 -----------------------

-Copyright 2018 University College London. scikit-surgeryoverlay is released under the BSD-3 license.
+Copyright 2018 University College London. scikit-surgeryvtk is released under the BSD-3 license.
 Please see the `license file`_ for details.

 Acknowledgements